nickknw/nickknowlson.com/_posts/2009-01-14-haskell-for-great-good.markdown

 ---
 layout: post
 title: Haskell for great good
+description: A couple of neat points about Haskell.
 ---

 (**\*\*Old post alert\*\*** This is an old post I dug up from sometime around college)